lagbolt/library/letter.md

 Clarke also mentions the role of empathy in user (i.e., patrpn) focus.
 Perhaps I would have been clearer that empathy with the patron means identifying and addressing their feelings -- possibly quite irrational -- rather than working towards satisfying their stated or unstated needs.

 Finally, Clarke points out that a patron walks into the library -- or goes to the online catalog -- in the middle of things.
 They're already worried about making dinner or getting the car fixed before they ever decide to look for a book or movie.

+I think that librarians are generally aware of the possibility of change, of improvement.
+And many are aware that the usual methodology -- form a committee to draft a recommendation for review by the board -- isn't radical enough.
+Clarke's point, inter alia, is that a different methodology isn't enough.
+You have to build change rather than decide it in advance.

 One of the good things about reading books and articles by librarians is that the references are always extensive and often quite helpful.
 I tracked down [Edward Luca and Bhuva Narayan's Signage by Design](https://doi.org/10.3998/weave.12535642.0001.501) and it's an excellent supplement to Clarke's examples of trial and error.
 I always find signage fun to read about because the "before" examples are so terrifyingly bad.